lyudmida/smh_prototype/README.md

 2. Once inside the main branch, merge the feature branch by typing the command "git merge [feature branch name]".

-3. add, commit, and push changes on the main branch to update to the github repository.
+3. Push changes on the main branch to update to the github repository.

 # Reset a branch to match an exact copy of another branch
 Do not use git pull.
 That is used for merging.
 Instead use these commands step-by-step.